AlkanSte/Prompts/tech_review.md

 - **Explainability and Transparency:** Developing methods to expose internal reasoning without compromising security.
 - **Adaptive and Personalized Prompting:** Tailoring prompts based on user feedback in real time.
 - **Robust Multi-Modal Integration:** Improving how LLMs handle combined text, images, and other data.
-- **Dual-Use Challenges:** Addressing ethical concerns as more advanced reasoning capabilities are developed, ensuring AI benefits outweigh risks citeturn0news30.
+- **Dual-Use Challenges:** Addressing ethical concerns as more advanced reasoning capabilities are developed, ensuring AI benefits outweigh risks.

 ---